nasa/cumulus/docs/operator-docs/kinesis-stream-for-ingest.md

 # Setup Kinesis Stream & CNM Message

-> **Note**: Keep in mind that you should only have to set this up once.
-This should be created via the SDS or from a cloud formation template.
+> **Note**: Keep in mind that you should only have to set this up once per ingest stream.
 Kinesis pricing is based on the shard value and not on amount of kinesis usage.
 <!-- markdownlint-disable MD029 -->
 1. Create a Kinesis Stream